-All course assignments should be submitted on or before the assigned due date and time to the appropriate faculty members.
+All course assignments should be submitted on or before the assigned due date and time to the appropriate faculty members unless approved by the faculty member.
 A point deduction option means that assignments submitted up to five (5) days after the assigned due date and time will receive a five-point deduction for each day late.
 Under this option all assignments submitted more than Five (5) days past the assigned due date and time, for whatever reason, will receive a grade of zero.